ngocnhat2k1/react-file-manager-main/frontend/README.md

   intuitive keyboard shortcuts.
 - **Drag-and-Drop**: Move selected files and folders by dragging them to the desired directory, making file organization effortless.
+- **Smart Search**: Search for files and folders with context-aware results.
+When inside a folder, search only returns results within that folder's subtree, making it easy to find files in large directory structures.

 ![React File Manager](https://github.com/user-attachments/assets/e68f750b-86bf-450d-b27e-fd3dedebf1bd)